Skip to main content

 • providing knowledge and insight to colleagues, partners, and industry

-• report to our executive team and Scottish Government on our contribution to the National Strategy for Economic Transformation and National Performance Framework
+• reporting to our executive team and Scottish Government on our contribution to the National Strategy for Economic Transformation and National Performance Framework

-• deliver key strategic outputs including the corporate plan, annual report, responsible tourism strategy, Gaelic strategy, and international networks
+• delivering key strategic outputs, including the corporate plan, responsible tourism strategy, Gaelic strategy, and international networks

-• assess competitor activity, analyse and ascertain the landscape for future growth, and outline impactful recommendations for growth
+• assessing competitor activity, to analyse and ascertain the landscape for future growth, and outline impactful recommendations for growth

 Other things you might like